GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fuel-moisture-content/_credits.md

 ## Acknowledgments
-The fuel moisture content algorithm was developed by the Australian National University (ANU) with support from Natural Hazards Research Australia.
+The fuel moisture content algorithm was developed by the Australian National University (ANU) with support from Natural Hazards Research Australia and is described in [Yebra et al. (2018)](https://doi.org/10.1016/j.rse.2018.04.053).

 ## License and copyright